mreider/am/agilemarkdown-project/Pivotal-import-supports-user-creation.md

 @falconandy I am also noticing that "assigned" does not show the user that is assigned to the story.
 Do you still have the Pivotal csv? sent by @mreider at 2018-08-02 02:22 AM

+@mreider This story isn't ready yet. sent by @falconandy at 2018-08-02 09:54 AM

 ## Attachments

 ## Metadata